Pet insurance vs savings account: Which is better for Aussie vet bills?

 For many Australian households, pet insurance remains a way to give peace of mind when it comes to unexpected vet bills.
 You may find it the preferred option if you:

-• Would struggle to pay thousands upfront in an emergency.
+- Would struggle to pay thousands upfront in an emergency.

-• Want certainty that your pet can receive necessary and quality vet treatment without financial hesitation.
+- Want certainty that your pet can receive necessary and quality vet treatment without financial hesitation.

-• Value peace of mind, knowing you will be better placed to make medical decisions for your pet without your focus being solely on finances.
+- Value peace of mind, knowing you will be better placed to make medical decisions for your pet without your focus being solely on finances.

 What pet insurance policies can include

-Not all pet insurance policies are created equal, and what you are covered for, and the service your receive, will depend on the provider and product.
+Not all pet insurance policies are created equal, and what you are covered for, and the service you receive, will depend on the provider and product.
 With Bow Wow Meow’s Nose-to-Tail Cover, you have the freedom to choose:

-• Up to $10k$20k or $30k benefit limit option.
+- Up to $10k, $20k or $30k benefit limit option.

-• Up to 70%80% or 90% of your eligible vet bills back.
+- Up to 70%, 80% or 90% of your eligible vet bills back⑅.

-• Annual excess options for more control over your premium and out-of-pocket expenses.
+- Annual excess options for more control over your premium and out-of-pocket expenses.

 Plus, you have the advantage of:

-• Zero sub-limits.
+- Zero sub-limits.
 More benefits when you need them.

-• GapOnly®ready.
+- GapOnly®ready.
 Eligible claims are paid on the spot.

-• myPetPass®– your ticket to extra pet perks including Live Vet, complimentary 24/7 online vet care#.
+- myPetPass®– your ticket to extra pet perks including Live Vet, complimentary 24/7 online vet care#.

-• Booster Care optional benefit with up to $2k per year for specified dental conditions and specialised therapies including behavioural therapies and physiotherapy.
+- Booster Care optional benefit with up to $2k per year for specified dental conditions and specialised therapies including behavioural therapies and physiotherapy◇.

-• Routine Care optional non-insurance benefit for vaccinations, health checks and more.
+- Routine Care optional non-insurance benefit for vaccinations, health checks and more.

 Why many pet owners choose a combination of pet insurance and savings